boscosabujohn/ManufacturingOS/PLACEHOLDER_IMPROVEMENTS_SUMMARY.md

 ## 14. Conclusion

 All identified placeholder issues have been successfully resolved.
-The B3 MACBIS ERP system now has:
+The ManufacturingOS ERP system now has:

 ✅ **100% Route Coverage** - All planned routes are implemented ✅ **Complete Reports Module** - 7 comprehensive report pages with 106 reports